grahampugh/jamf-upload/README.md

 The script also provides the `--direct` option, which uses a method resembling the way the GUI performs uploads.
 In our tests, this is more reliable at completing the package upload and providing the package ID as a response, which means the `--category` option should work more of the time.

-### AutoPkg users

-Users of AutoPkg can use the `JamfPackageUploader` processor to upload packages.
-It shares the functionality of this script, though will only upload one package per process.
-This can be run as a post-processor, e.g.:

-    autopkg run FoldingAtHome.pkg --post com.github.grahampugh.recipes.postprocessors/JamfCloudPackageUploader

-When running this processor, the `JSS_URL`, `API_USER` and `API_PASSWORD` preferences must be supplied in your AutoPkg preferences.

-The processor could also be added to an override, or a new recipe could be made wth the `.pkg` recipe as its parent.
-As long as there is a `pkg_path` output from the `.pkg` recipe, no parameters would need to be supplied.
-If not, you could supply a value for the `pkg_path` key as an argument to the processor.
-This would allow you to use the `.download` recipe as a parent if the download is a valid `pkg`.

-Please don't use the `.jss` suffix for such a recipe if you publish it, as that would confuse the recipe with JSSImporter recipes.
-I suggest `.jamf-upload.recipe`.

 ## jamf_script_upload

 Upload one or more scripts to a Jamf Pro server using the API.